Coastal Carolina vs. Northern Illinois Cure Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Northern Illinois Stats and Trends

-- Northern Illinois has eight wins against the spread in 13 games this season.

-- The Huskies have been underdogs by 10 points or more three times this year and have covered the spread twice.
+- The Huskies have covered the spread twice this season when underdogs by 10.5 points or more (in three chances).

-- Northern Illinois' games this year have hit the over seven times in 13 opportunities (53.8%).
+- Northern Illinois' games this season have hit the over on seven of 13 set point totals (53.8%).

-- Northern Illinois is 8-3-1 against the spread and 9-3 overall when the team notches more than 20.0 points.
+- Northern Illinois is 8-3-1 against the spread and 9-3 overall in games when it puts up more than 20.0 points.

-- Northern Illinois is 7-2-1 against the spread and 8-2 overall when the team amasses more than 325.9 yards.
+- When Northern Illinois totals more than 325.9 yards, the team is 7-2-1 against the spread and 8-2 overall.

 - The Huskies have turned the ball over five more times (17 total) than the Chanticleers have forced a turnover (12) this season.